jduckles/ccdocs/README.md

 This is an example of a cookiecutter template for dynamic document generation.
 I use this in my own work for cutting legal agreements which need various dates and names filled in throughout the template.
-Here I made just a simple letter fill-in.
+Here I made just a simple letter fill-in as an example.
+The real power comes when you make decisions in the template based on yaml key/value pairs and their values.
+So for more on that read the [jinja2 docs](http://jinja.pocoo.org/docs/2.9/).

 ## Demo

-We build a jinja2 template and apply values using pandoc to a LibreOffice template (which just holds styles, no content or template variables).
+First we create a jinja2 template and apply values using pandoc to a LibreOffice template (which just holds styles, no content or template variables).

 An example jinja2 template.
 ```